acacereswright/acacereswright.github.io/index.markdown

 ![Alex Headshot](img/sunset_profile.JPG)

 Hello!
-My name is Alex Caceres-Wright and I am currently pursuing a Master's Degree in Computer Science and Enginnering.
+My name is Alex Caceres-Wright.
 I am primarily interested in Natural Language Processing, Computational Linguistics, and Data Science.
 Along with this I am fluent in both English and Spanish.

 Feel free to browse my website or [download my resume here](documents/Alex_Caceres-Wright_Resume.pdf).

 ## Education

-I hold a Bachelor's Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia, and am currently pursuing a Master's in Computer Science and Engineering at the University at Buffalo (SUNY).
+I hold a Master's Degree in Computer Science and Enginering from the University at Buffalo (SUNY) as well as Bachelor's Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia.

 ### Selected Coursework